 A normally closed contact on the "Urgent" relay will initiate a "Battery Urgent" telecontrol alarm.
 A normally open contact on the "Non-Urgent" relay will initiate a "Battery Non-Urgent" telecontrol alarm.
 The wetting current for telecontrol alarm contacts is typically in the range 3 to 6mA.

 7.12.1 Mains Supply Monitoring

-The status of the incoming 400Vac or 230Vac supply (as appropriate) shall be continuously monitored and alarms / indications shall be triggered in the event the mains supply fails.
+The status of the incoming 230Vac supply shall be continuously monitored and alarms / indications shall be triggered in the event the mains supply fails.

 The mains supply monitoring function shall self-reset.